 There are a lot of fundraising websites out there.
-In the time it took me to type that previous sentence, a new fundraising website probably just launched.
+In the time it took us to type that previous sentence, a new one probably just launched.
 With so much to choose from, it can be hard to tell where to start.

 We’ve looked at some donation platforms in the past, specifically as part of our recommendations for nonprofits looking to keep that steady drumbeat of on-site contributions.
 And we’re still big fans of those platforms — but for fundraising websites, we wanted to look at those instances where you have a specific niche to fill.
 In many cases, these complement a more robust CRM strategy.